jrarber/jrarber.github.io/index.md

 ---

 Welcome to the Arber Ecology Website!
 I am a graduate student studying forest ecology.
 I have a strong interest in the ecology of the Southeastern United States.
-While my training is my primarily in tree physiology, I consider myself an ecologist and naturalist first and foremost.
+While my research is  primarily in tree physiology, I am broadyly trained, and consider myself an ecologist and naturalist first and foremost.

+I am interested in a diverse set of forestry and tree physiological questions, ranging from individual plant development to whole community diversity and function.